donaldrauscher/blog/_posts/2017-10-02-shiny-on-docker.markdown

 resources: [katex]
 ---

 [Shiny](https://shiny.rstudio.com/) is an awesome tool for building interactive apps powered by R. There are a couple options for [deploying](https://shiny.rstudio.com/deploy/) Shiny apps.
 You can deploy to [Shinyapps.io](http://www.shinyapps.io/).
 You can also deploy on your own machine using open source Shiny Server.
-This tutorial shows how to setup a Docker container for a Shiny App and deploy on Google Container Engine using Kubernetes.
+This tutorial shows how to setup a Docker container for a Shiny app and deploy on Google Container Engine using Kubernetes.
 And because deploying the "Hello World" example is entirely unsatisfying, I chose to build an app to help guide strategy for a game I recently played.

 ## Farkle - A Game of <span style='text-decoration:line-through;'>Guts & Luck</span> Probability